hurss/fonts/README.md

 I have created a series of DOS-style fonts from bitmap binary data.
 We are support TTF and BDF format.

-Each license of fonts is based on MIT License, but they can use for social media (Youtube and so on) **except Miraero font**.
+Each license of fonts is based on MIT License, but they can use for commecial propose or subtitles of social media (Youtube and so on).

 CJK Ideographs are imported from Hanme-hangul (KS X 1001 Hanja; one of hangul input method in DOS) and jiskan16(https://ja.wikipedia.org/wiki/Jiskan) (JIS X 0213:2004 Kanji); which designed by Imamura and Hanataka from Japan Electronics and Information Technology Industries Association.
 Still, we will need to resolve minor issues.